Epidemiology of COVID-19

 Clinical Presentation of COVID-19

 The spectrum of illness from COVID-19 can range from asymptomatic infection to severe pneumonia with acute respiratory distress syndrome (ARDS) and death.
-In a summary of 72,314 persons with COVID-19 in China, 81% of cases were reported to be mild, 14% were severe, and 5% were critical.
+In an early summary of 72,314 persons with COVID-19 in China, 81% of cases were reported to be mild, 14% were severe, and 5% were critical .
 Symptoms may appear anywhere from 2-14 days after exposure to the virus.
-The most common symptoms of COVID-19 include: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, body aches, headache, loss of taste or smell, sore throat, runny nose or congestion, nausea or vomiting, diarrhea.
+The most common symptoms of COVID-19 include: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, body aches, headache, loss of taste or smell, sore throat, runny nose or congestion, nausea or vomiting, and diarrhea .

 Treatment of COVID-19

-The majority of inpatient management revolves around the supportive management of the most common complications of severe COVID-19: pneumonia, hypoxemic respiratory failure/ARDS, sepsis and septic shock, cardiomyopathy and arrhythmia, acute kidney injury, and complications from prolonged hospitalization including secondary bacterial infections, thromboembolism, gastrointestinal bleeding, and critical illness polyneuropathy/myopathy.
-[35,36,37,38]
+A patient may require hospitalization for severe symptoms or complications from a COVID-19 infection.
+The majority of inpatient management revolves around the supportive management of the most common complications of severe COVID-19: pneumonia, hypoxemic respiratory failure/ARDS, sepsis and septic shock, cardiomyopathy and arrhythmia, acute kidney injury, and complications from prolonged hospitalization including secondary bacterial infections, thromboembolism, gastrointestinal bleeding, and critical illness polyneuropathy/myopathy [35,36,37,38].

 Visualization of Symptoms of COVID19 Over Time, ~5 Days After Exposure